blangwell/mood-tracker-app/README.md

 moodObjectArray.sort(compare)
 moodObjectArray = moodObjectArray.slice(0, 7)
 ```
-I then refactored the charting form with dropdown menus to prevent duplicate attribute entries (and to prevent database errors, an array is not an integer after all!)
+I then refactored the charting form with dropdown menus to prevent multiple entries for the same attribute (and to prevent database errors, an array is not an integer after all!)

 Finally it was time to clean up the code and add to the page styles.

 ## Conclusion
 Here it is.
 My first full-stack application, a real milestone in my software engineering career.
+I look forward to continue scaling it and refining it into a truly valuable tool.
 I hope you find some use for it!